 The open water swimming accuracy on the watch is good, once again being very similar to that of the Polar Vantage V, which as noted can be a bit choppy from time to time, but still provides some good results and will allow you to generate a map view of your swim route.

-It has a wrist-based pulse oximeter monitor, to measure your blood oxygen levels;
+As well as monitoring your pulse rate, it also has a wrist-based pulse oximeter monitor to measure your blood oxygen levels, like the previous model.

 The watch can also track a large number of additional sports activities as well as all of the standards like your steps, 24/7 heart rate, sleep.